 Now You Know How to Edit Videos by Editing Text

-There you have it, our complete Descript Tutorial with everything you need to know about this unreal video editing tool.
+There you have it, our updated Descript Tutorial with everything you need to know about this unreal video editing tool.
 It’s awesome to see how far it’s come and how many new features have been implemented since our last tutorial!

 Even if you’re an absolute beginner, Descript has all the tools to make editing quick and easy for you.